Filing for Bankruptcy in South Dakota

 Are you curious whether your case is simple enough to file yourself?
 Our quiz will help you identify potential complications while educating you about bankruptcy.
 You'll find it here: Do I Need a Lawyer to File for Bankruptcy?

-Now that you've decided to file, the fun begins!
+Once you decide to file, the fun begins!
 Well, not really.
-The first step—gathering your financial information—can be a bit of a chore.
-But using our bankruptcy document checklist should help you organize the things you (or your attorney) will need.
+You'll start by gathering your financial information, which can take time.
+But our bankruptcy document checklist should help you organize what you or your attorney will need.

 Bankruptcy Document Checklist

-Your case starts when you file your paperwork with the local bankruptcy court and either pay the filing fee or request a fee waiver.
+Your case starts when you file your paperwork with the local bankruptcy court.
 The South Dakota Bankruptcy Court maintains two offices.
 Before you file, you should call one of the court's offices to determine which will have jurisdiction over your case.

 On the South Dakota Bankruptcy Court website, you'll find instructions for filing your paperwork in "Filing Information" under the "Court Info" tab.
 You'll also want to become familiar with the court's rules by reading the information under the "Local Rules and Forms" tab.